yetibot/yetibot/README.md

 Output from one command can be piped to another, like Unix pipes.

 ```
-!complete does ie support | xargs echo Answer: No, it is sucky.
-Question:
+!complete does IE support | xargs echo %s?
+No, it is sucky.

-Answer: No, it is sucky.
-Question: does ie support css3
+does ie support html5?
+No, it is sucky.
-Answer: No, it is sucky.
-Question: does ie support svg
+does ie support css3?
+No, it is sucky.
-Answer: No, it is sucky.
-Question: does ie support canvas
+does ie support svg?
+No, it is sucky.
-Answer: No, it is sucky.
-Question: does ie support media queries
+does ie support media queries?
+No, it is sucky.
-Answer: No, it is sucky.
-Question: does ie support websockets
+does ie support ftps?
+No, it is sucky.
-Answer: No, it is sucky.
-Question: does ie support cors
+does ie support png?
+No, it is sucky.
-Answer: No, it is sucky.
-Question: does ie support png
+does ie support canvas?
+No, it is sucky.
-Answer: No, it is sucky.
-Question: does ie support placeholder
+does ie support @font-face?
+No, it is sucky.
-Answer: No, it is sucky.
-Question: does ie support rgba
+does ie support webgl?
+No, it is sucky.
-Answer: No, it is sucky.
-Question: does ie support rounded corners
+does ie support ttf?
+No, it is sucky.
 ```

 ### Backticks